 |Semester||Classes Begin||Application Deadlines|

-Please Note: The MasterCard Foundation Scholarship will not cover the cost of completing the Master of Public Health due to its online nature.
+MasterCard Foundation Scholarship: This scholarship will not cover the cost of completing online programs.
+Applicants who are reliant on this scholarship cannot apply to the Master of Public Health degree as it is an online-only degree program.
 Applicants who are reliant on this scholarship may search for on-campus programs by visiting the Academic Programs Catalog.
 Please contact the individual programs directly to ensure their on-campus presence.

 Please contact email@example.com for more information.